-Year 11 course choices must be made very carefully.
-If necessary, it is possible to change selections either in Term 4, 2019, or early in Term 1, 2020, after discussion with your Head of House and with the permission of the Director of Curriculum.
-All changes to Year 11 Semester 1 courses must be finalised by Week 6 of Term 1, 2020.
 Changes cannot be made later than this except in exceptional circumstances.
-Please note that some course changes, even though requested before the last date for subject change, will not be possible due to the constraints of the timetable.
-When a student changes to a new course after the start of the year, that student will need to complete the missed assessments in the new course.
+Please note that some course changes, even though requested before the last date for subject changes, will not be possible due to the constraints of the timetable.
+When a student changes to a new course after the start of the year, that student will need to complete all the missed assessments in the new course.